Prerequisites

 - The

-computePoolIdof the pool you want to archive - For AWS data planes: knowledge of any datasets that pin this pool as a default
+computePoolIdof the pool you want to archive - For AWS data planes: knowledge of any datasets or companies that pin this pool as a default

 When archive rejects

-On AWS data planes, the API rejects the archive when the pool is still:- The data plane default — used as the level-3 fallback when a job does not specify a compute pool
+On AWS data planes, the API rejects the archive when the pool is still:- The data plane default — the level-4 fallback when no other level supplied a pool

 CannotArchiveDefault error describing every reference that would dangle.
 Clear those references first, then retry.

-On Snowflake data planes, both reference paths are reconciled automatically: the platform re-elects another active pool as the new data plane default (or clears it if none remain) and clears the dataset default on every affected dataset before archiving.
+On Snowflake data planes, all three reference paths are reconciled automatically: the platform re-elects another active pool as the new data plane default (or clears it if none remain) and clears the dataset and company defaults on every affected entity before archiving.
 You can skip the manual steps below and call the archive endpoint directly.

 Snowflake users frequently mutate their warehouse list outside the platform.
 The Snowflake archive flow is permissive so the platform can track reality when a backing warehouse disappears.
 See Compute Pools › Archiving compute pools for the rationale.